hsfzxjy/tabikaeru-backup/README.md

 You need:

  + a terminal emulator (the script has been tested on [Termux](https://termux.com/), which is highly recommended)
  + to find out the location where the photos are stored.
-This variable is pre-configured as `/storage/emulated/0/Android/data/jp.co.hit_point.tabikaeru/Picture/`, but may varied across systems.
+This variable is pre-configured as `/storage/emulated/0/Android/data/jp.co.hit_point.tabikaeru/Picture/`, but may vary across systems.
 If you have a different location, configure it by editting `tb-backup` file.

 ### Desktop